isomerpages/seab-corp/_seab-link-issue-1-2026/Meaningful Engagements at SEAB.md

 variant: tiptap
 description: ""
 ---
+<p>November 2025 marked a significant period of engagement for SEAB, as we
+welcomed both international and local partners to deepen collaborative relationships and share insights into Singapore's assessment landscape.
+These visits served as vital opportunities for building bridges through knowledge exchange, exemplifying SEAB's commitment to fostering meaningful partnerships that enhance examination standards and support educational excellence.&nbsp;</p>
 <hr>
 <h4><strong>SEAB welcomes Cambridge delegation</strong>&nbsp;</h4>
 <p>On 5 to 7 November 2025, SEAB hosted a delegation from Cambridge, comprising